miguelzeph/interview-questions/index.md

 > What is your salary expectation? wellllll.... my salary expectation in this moment is between 30 to 40 thousand, and I'm open to discuss... because I just arrived here and I think this salary is fair

+### The Most commum word you will have listen in a intreview

+- role
+- position
+- salary expectation
+- willing...

+### Useful sentences to use in a intreview

+> Can you heard me well?
+> Could you repeat please?